 Some authors even give us definitions, as Virginia Henley in DREAM LOVER:

 “Love is a journey from the first blush of physical attraction to a marriage of souls”

 If I ever write a book about this, the list below may well be my chapter titles.
 For now, here’s the skinny version of what I have learned about love from reading romance novels:

 2. Love is worth waiting for.

-3. Loving someone means being vulnerable; sometimes it means pain.
+3. Love isn’t for cowards; it means being vulnerable; sometimes it means pain.

 4. The most difficult person may be the most perfect for you.

 5. Men of great character are secure enough to choose a strong, successful woman.

 6. In great strength is gentleness when accompanied by unselfish love.